jellodomingo/proto-controller/README.md

 # Proto Controller
 Simple first-person Character Controller for prototyping games in Godot.
+Edited to have controller support.

 It's designed to be simple.